nus-mtp/1516/index.md

 CS3283 and CS3284 provide opportunities for students to experience and put into practice, the following software engineering methodologies and practices.

-* gathering of software requirements
+* eliciting software requirements
-* writing of software requirements documentation
+* writing software requirements documentation
 * designing the architecture of a software system
 * designing the user interaction and user experience
 * evaluation of different design choices and algorithms